All In (2025): Background

 The event was held at Globe Life Field in Arlington, Texas, marking the first professional wrestling event held at the stadium.

 All In was first held as an independent professional wrestling pay-per-view (PPV) event in September 2018, and was produced by members of The Elite in association with Ring of Honor (ROH), which retained the rights to All In.
 The event inspired the formation of the American promotion All Elite Wrestling (AEW) in January 2019, and after AEW president Tony Khan purchased ROH in March 2022, AEW revived All In as their first-ever PPV event held in the United Kingdom, with both the 2023 and 2024 events taking place during the United Kingdom's August Bank Holiday weekend at Wembley Stadium in London, England.
 All In would become AEW's biggest annual event, subsequently regarded as one of the "big five", along with Double or Nothing, All Out, Full Gear, and Revolution, the company's five biggest annual events.

 On August 15, 2024, the third All In by AEW, and fourth overall, was announced to be held at Globe Life Field in Arlington, Texas, on Saturday, July 12, 2025, marking AEW's first PPV event held in an American baseball stadium and in the U.S. state of Texas.
 All In: Texas was also AEW's first PPV event held in July and subsequently the first professional wrestling event held at Globe Life Field.
-During an appearance on the Rich Eisen Show just a week before the event, Tony Khan stated that they were not at Wembley Stadium for 2025 as the band Coldplay had booked the venue years in advance for a tour that ran through the August Bank Holiday weekend.
+During an appearance on the Rich Eisen Show just a week before the event, Khan said that they were not at Wembley Stadium for 2025 as the band Coldplay had the venue booked for a tour that ran through the August Bank Holiday weekend.

 Tickets for All In: Texas went on sale on December 9, 2024.
 Additionally, AEW hosted a free kickoff party at the Texas Live! sports bar adjacent to Globe Life Field on November 20, which included a meet-and-greet with wrestlers from AEW and ROH, as well as early access to purchase tickets for All In: Texas.

 All In: Texas was originally set to take place during the evening of July 12, but on April 2, 2025, it was announced that All In would instead have a special start time of 2:00 p.m.
 Central Time (3:00 p.m.
 Eastern Time) to prevent a direct counterprogramming attempt by WWE's Saturday Night's Main Event XL.
 However, WWE later scheduled The Great American Bash, a livestreaming event for their NXT brand, to run against All In.
 Despite the earlier start time, All In's six-hour duration resulted in the last hour overlapping with the first hour of Saturday Night's Main Event XL.

 Immediately following the July 10 episode of Collision, TNT and Max simulcast a television special previewing the event titled Countdown to All In.